 Yes!
 Handwashing with soap is substantially more effective at cleaning your hands than handwashing with water alone.
-Handwashing with water is preferable to not handwashing at all, but handwashing with soap is more effective in removing dirt and germs from hands.
+Rinsing hands with water is preferable to not handwashing at all, but handwashing with soap is more effective in removing dirt and germs from hands.

-Dr. Stephen Luby and colleagues conducted a study in Bangladesh (available here) that examined the effectiveness of handwashing with soap and water compared to handwashing with water only.
-The research found that while washing your hands with only water does help reduce the risk of diarrhea, handwashing with soap is substantially more effective.
+A study in Bangladesh examined the effectiveness of handwashing with soap and water compared to rinsing hands with only water.
+The research found that while use of water alone does help reduce the risk of diarrhea, use of soap is substantially more effective.

 The two primary times to wash hands are after contact with feces (such as using the toilet or cleaning a child) and before contact with food (preparing food, eating, feeding a child, and so on).
 Research has shown that these times have the greatest impact on child health.
-Handwashing is also recommended after contact with animals, after coughing or sneezing, after contact with a sick person, and if hands are visibly soiled.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends washing hands:

 To wash properly, follow these steps:

-UNICEF, the U.S. Centers for Disease Control and Prevention, and other expert bodies endorse the 20-second handwashing recommendation.
-The World Health Organization recommends 40-60 seconds for handwashing, but this encompasses the entire handwashing process from wetting hands and applying soap until hands are fully dried, whereas the 20-second recommendation focuses only on the process of scrubbing hands with soap.
+UNICEF, CDC, and other experts endorse the 20-second handwashing recommendation.
+The WHO recommends 40-60 seconds, but this encompasses the entire handwashing process from wetting hands and applying soap until hands are fully dried, whereas the 20-second recommendation focuses only on the process of scrubbing hands with soap.

 Water for handwashing does not have to be as clean as drinking water, but it should not be contaminated with fecal bacteria.
 Water that has been used for other purposes, such as cleaning dishes, can be reused for handwashing.
 Even when clean water is not available, handwashing can still be effective: research has found that washing hands with soap even using likely very contaminated water from the municipal water supply still delivered health benefits including diarrhea reduction.